margaretmf/margaretmf.github.io/poetry.md

 Through the mountains, the Earth is singing.
 The peaks of green, blue in summer - orange, red, yellow in fall - White in winter, pink in spring, touching the horizion.
-It's a joy, a challenge to climb up the summit and feel like you're touching the sky, and the lone bird.
+It's a joy, a challenge to climb up the summit and feel like you're touching the sky, like the lone bird.
 The ascent is freeing, and walking down the slope is humbling.
 Mountains cover the Earth, and as love smiles within through the mountains with humanity emnbracing it, all the Earth sings as one.